• Skip to primary navigation

 Description

-Recipe for a simple and ultra greedy chocolate birthday cake with a chocolate buttermilk sponge cake and a whipped chocolate ganache (for a 6 inches / 15 cm cake pan, about 8 - 10 slices)
+Recipe for a simple and ultra indulgent chocolate birthday cake made with a moist chocolate buttermilk sponge and a whipped chocolate ganache frosting (for one 6-inch / 15 cm cake, about 8–10 slices).

 Ingredients